awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.Roles.md

 + **rdsadmin** – A role that's created to handle many of the management tasks that the administrator with `superuser` privileges would perform on a standalone PostgreSQL database\.
 This role is used internally by RDS for PostgreSQL for many management tasks\.
 + **rdstopmgr** – A role that's used internally by Amazon RDS to support Multi\-AZ deployments\.

-To see all predefined roles, you can connect to your RDS for PostgreSQL DB instance and use the `psq1 \du` metacommand\.
+To see all predefined roles, you can connect to your RDS for PostgreSQL DB instance and use the `psql \du` metacommand\.
 The output looks as follows:

 ```
 List of roles